Institution of Engineering & Technology - Michael Faraday House

 Pringle Richards Sharratt were commissioned by the IET to complete a full refurbishment design of Michael Faraday House, the ambition being to provide a model workspace, with people at the centre of the design, but achieved within set cost parameters.

-The IET have occupied Michael Faraday House in Stevenage since 1989 employing at present circa 450 staff .
-The building’s infrastructure and building services are at the end of their useful life and upgrade works are now required.
-This has prompted the IET to carry out a strategic assessment of their accommodation requirements.
-Over the last 20 months several options were explored and a way forward, based on a scaled down project, has now been agreed.
+The IET have occupied Michael Faraday House in Stevenage since 1989 employing at present circa 450 staff.
+The building’s infrastructure and building services were at the end of their useful life and upgrade works were required.
+This prompted the IET to carry out a strategic assessment of their accommodation requirements.
+Over 20 months several options were explored and a way forward, based on a scaled down project, was agreed.

-The proposals for the refurbishment of Michael Faraday House are aimed at providing a new and stimulating workplace environment served by current day technologies that support and facilitate a move toward more agile ways of working and a paperless office that together enables a more efficient and effective use of the site as a whole.
-A full refurbishment design has been progressed to Stage 3 which included a number of ‘transformational’ interventions including the introduction of a high-level atrium roof, hanging staircase and relocation of the staff restaurant to the ground floor.
+The proposals for the refurbishment of Michael Faraday House were aimed at providing a new and stimulating workplace environment served by current day technologies that supported and facilitated a move toward more agile ways of working and a paperless office that together enabled a more efficient and effective use of the site as a whole.
+A full refurbishment design was progressed which included a number of ‘transformational’ interventions including the introduction of a high-level atrium roof, hanging staircase and relocation of the staff restaurant to the ground floor.

-Enclosing the courtyard will create a usable atrium space that will provide:
+Enclosing the courtyard which created a usable atrium space that provided:

 An attractive and uplifting sense of arrival, place and identity.

-A heart around which life of the building will revolve - a village green, where people meet.
+A heart around which life of the building revolves - a village green, where people meet.